 Pierre, SD 57501

-Whether filing online or by mail, the Secretary of State’s office also requires that you submit a Certificate of Existence or Certificate of Good Standing from the state where you formed your LLC, so don’t forget to include one!
+Whether filing online or by mail, the Secretary of State’s office also requires that you submit a Certificate of Good Standing from the state where you formed your LLC, so don’t forget to include one!

 After your form is in and your fee is paid, sit back, take a deep breath, and pat yourself on the back.
 Your LLC is on its way to foreign qualification and you’re embarking on another chapter in the life of your business.